dessibelle/any-hostname/readme.txt

 1. Upload the `any-hostname` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Optionally edit the list of allowed hosts under 'Options' » 'Privacy'
+3. Optionally edit the list of allowed hosts under 'Options' » 'Permalinks' (Privacy for WordPress versions below 3.5)

 == Screenshots ==